jalcarazs/Bi-objective-MRCPSP_TDRCC/README.md

 This repository provides all data and source code required to reproduce the computational results presented in the paper:

-**“Bi-objective Multi-Mode Resource-Constrained Project Scheduling Problem with Time-Dependent Resource Costs and Capacities (MRCPSP_TDRCC)”**,
+**“Multi-Mode Resource-Constrained Project Scheduling Problem with Time-Dependent Resource Costs and Capacities: A Bi-Objective Approach”**,
 submitted to *Expert Systems with Applications*.

 ---